Player Guide

 Place a word Yes The turn ends after validation, scoring, coin gain, and tile refill.

 Pass Yes You gain the pass bonus instead of score-based coins.
-Drafted powers are discarded unless you place tiles.
+A Pass discards any drafted powers still on the board.

 4. Placement rules